 - Does not work with BIOS based older systems

-Get un-matched high-definition videos, efficient performance and audiophile-class audio promised by ZOTAC GeForce GT 730 while being on a budget as it’s one of the best value graphics card out there!
+Get un-matched high-definition videos, efficient performance and audiophile-class audio promised by ZOTAC GeForce GT 730 while being on a budget as it’s one of the best value graphics cards out there!

 The card is able to render incredible stereoscopic visuals in high-definition due to hardware-accelerated Blu-ray 3D playback for running it with playback software and compatible displays.
 With that, you get stunning DTS-HD Audio and advanced Dolby TrueHD lossless multi-channel audio for delivering you the richest of sounds to keep up with the beautiful visuals.